sdangelo/brickworks/README.md

 The file examples/common/vst3/plugin.cpp contains code from sse2neon (https://github.com/DLTcollab/sse2neon/), which was released under the MIT license.
 Details in said file.

-The file include/bw\_math.h contains code derived from https://dangelo.audio/code/omega.h, which was released under the ISC license.
-Details in said file.

 The file include/bw\_rand.h contains code from https://nullprogram.com/blog/2017/09/21/, which was released into the public domain by its author.

 VST is a registered trademark of Steinberg Media Technologies GmbH.